BrunoWallner/audioviz/README.md

 # audioviz
-A modular and simple libary to make raw and realtime audiodata visually more appealing.
+A modular and simple libary to make raw audiodata visually more appealing in realtime.

 It is not intended for scientific usecases.